PRO-2684/castwright/README.md

 ### Castwright Script

-A castwright script is a text file, conventionally with the `.cw` extension.
+A castwright script is a text file, conventionally with the `.cwrt` extension.
 It is line-based, with each line representing a single instruction.
 For example:

 ```plaintext
 $ echo "Hello, World!"